 With the UK experiencing scorching temperatures on some days last year and with hotter summers predicted, it's essential that employers take steps to ensure the safety and wellbeing of their staff.
 As an employee, you have the right to work in a safe and comfortable environment, which includes reasonable working temperatures.

-There is currently no legal maximum temperature for workplaces, but the Health and Safety Executive has said that companies should ensure staff are working in ‘reasonable’ temperatures.
-The TUC, meanwhile, has called on ministers to introduce a maximum working temperature of 30ºC, and 27ºC for those undertaking strenuous activities.
+While there is currently no legal maximum temperature for workplaces, the Health and Safety Executive (HSE) recommends that employers maintain "reasonable" temperatures to prevent heat stress, dehydration, and other heat-related illnesses.
+The Trades Union Congress (TUC) has called for the introduction of a maximum working temperature of 30ºC, and 27ºC for those performing strenuous activities.

 If you're working in high temperatures, your employer should conduct a suitable risk assessment, taking into account the temperature of the workplace.
 The Management of Health and Safety Regulations 1999 requires employers to identify and evaluate potential hazards and take steps to prevent harm.

 As an employee, you do not have the right to refuse to work because of high temperatures, unless you're ill and need to take sick leave.
 However, your employer has a duty of care to protect your health and safety, and they should take steps to mitigate the risks posed by high temperatures.